lengjingzju/cbuild/README.md

 ### Download fetch_package.sh

 * Usage: `fetch_package.sh <method> <urls> <package> [outdir] [outname]`
-    * When outdir and outname are not specified, It only downloads the package, doesn't copy or decompress the package to the output
     * method: Download method, currently only supports 4 methods:
         * tar: Package downloaded with `curl` and extracted with `tar`, suffix of the package file can be `tar.gz`, `tar.bz2`, `tar.xz`, `tar`, and so on
         * zip: Package downloaded with `curl` and extracted with `unzip`, suffix of the package file can be `gz`, `zip`, and so on